gustofied/P2Engine/README.md

 **Ledger**

-Canton Network provides agent wallets, automated payments, and immutable audit trails.
-Agents can earn rewards for quality work, creating the world for more natural incentive alignment akin to our world.
+Canton Network Ledger integration provides agent wallets, automated payments, and immutable audit trails.
+Agents can earn rewards for the quality of work they do.

----

-P2Engine runs LLM-agents in discrete steps.
-Each step produces artifacts, and a separate and async evaluator scores them.
-You can think of it like this: the agent thinks, acts, and creates something; the evaluator observes, scores.

-So To ramble, and quickly summaries what P2Engine has, it gives us agent interfaces, tool registry, templates/personas, runtime policies.
-A pushdown automata esque, it is a finite state machine with an interaction stack.
-It has branching, rewind, artifacts and an artifacts bus, Redis-backed session/state.
-Judge prompts, metrics, branch scoring, rollout experimentation.
-Chat, artifacts inspect/diff, rollouts, ledger ops, conversation watch.
-Rich logs; optional with rerun views and real-time log print outs.
-And the ledger (Canton/DAML) integration gives us balances, transfers, and audit trails.

 ---